benSlaughter/allotment/index.md

 ## Using Allotment

-Allotments main features are: the ability to record performance of ruby blocks; and record from point to point.

-Require Allotment at the start of your code:
+Require Allotment at the start of your code

 ```ruby
 require 'allotment'
 ```

 ### Recording a Block

-The basic way of recording a block is as follows:
+Recording a block of code could not be simpler.

 ```ruby
 Allotment.record('my_recording') { # code here }